Computational-conSequences/fastpangenomes/README.md

 2. The script "masher.zsh" needs you to specify the "last name" of such a directory:

-   zsh masher.zsh Klebsiella
+   `zsh masher.zsh Klebsiella`

-   The script will run mash to produce the necessary sketches and then the whole all vs all comparison of the genomes in fna-Klebsiella.
-It will store the results, the all vs all mash distances, at a subdirectory called "Mash".
+   The script will run mash to produce the necessary sketches and then the whole all _vs_ all comparison of the genomes in fna-Klebsiella.
+It will store the results, the all _vs_ all mash distances, at a subdirectory called "Mash".
 In the Klebsiella case, the file will be called "mash-Klebsiella.tbl.bz2"

 3. Run clusterGenomes.pl

-   The program automatically recognizes the format of the mash file, fixes it to run run properly with R, then calls R to cluster and produce the hierarchy.
+   The program automatically recognizes the format of the mash file, fixes it to run properly with R, then calls R to cluster and produce the hierarchy.
 The hierarchy looks like a phylogenetic tree, and it's the best way to check where your genomes belong in the hierarchy of the organisms you suspected.
-Two files can be examined here: a ".tree" file that can be read by almost any program for phylogenetics, also readable by soe packages in R, and a ".Rds" which is an R 'object' that retains all the properties of the hierarchy produced by R, and reads very quickly and efficiently into R for further examination, plotting, etc.
+After clustering, the program saves several useful files.
+The main ones you might like to check are: a ".tree" file that can be read by almost any program for phylogenetics/trees, also readable by some packages in R, and a ".Rds" which is an R 'object' that retains all the properties of the hierarchy produced by R, and reads very quickly and efficiently into R for further examination, plotting, etc.

 4. We will add, later, the programs we use to decide on cutoffs, and to plot the results.